Pjnp5/TQS_103234/Lab1/Lab1_02/README.md

 ### testIntersection()

-Added this test to check if the `intesects()` method was implemented as suposed, it is able to see if a set contains another set, if one of the elements of the second set is not on the first it should return false, if every all elements exists returns true.
+Added this test to check if the `intersects()` method was implemented as suposed, it is able to see if a set contains another set, if one of the elements of the second set is not on the first it should return false, if every all elements exists returns true.

 ## After changes